All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 2. Improved Body Composition

 Growth hormone plays a well-established role in fat metabolism.
 It promotes lipolysis (the breakdown of stored fat) and supports the preservation and growth of lean muscle tissue.
-While large-scale clinical trials specifically on CJC-1295 and body composition are limited, the downstream effects of elevated GH and IGF-1 on body composition are supported by decades of endocrinology research.
+While large-scale clinical trials specifically on CJC-1295 and body composition are limited, the downstream effects of improved GH and IGF-1 on body composition are supported by decades of endocrinology research.

 Animal studies have shown that GHRH analogs, including CJC-1295, produce measurable reductions in fat mass alongside increases in lean body mass.
 Human data on GH-releasing peptides broadly supports similar trends, though individual results vary based on diet, exercise, and baseline hormone levels.